-Here’s some fashion inspiration on how to dress to stand out for that unique horse racing event like the Preakness.
-Providing some helpful tips to make sure your outfit impresses from the starting gate down to the final stretch.
+Here’s some fashion inspiration on dressing to stand out for that unique horse racing event like the Preakness.
+Providing some helpful tips to ensure your outfit impresses from the starting gate to the final stretch!

 This is a sponsored post with America’s Best Racing.
-As always, my reviews remain honest, and all opinions are my own.
+My reviews remain honest, and all opinions are my own.

 All photos by Vernon Davis of VSDavis Photography.
 This Maryland-based photojournalist specializes in portraits, weddings, and street photography.
 You can follow him on Instagram @vsdavisphotography or his website.

 I’ve attended the Preakness in the past, and it was so fun to see all the latest fashion, especially when it comes to fancy headpieces!

 Fun Fact: The Preakness, the second jewel of the Triple Crown, is held at Pimlico Race Course located in Baltimore, Maryland.
 Did you know that the Preakness has been around since 1873 (Kentucky Derby started in 1875, and Belmont Stakes began in 1867) and was named after the horse that won the Dinner Party Stakes in 1870?